RetroDECK/ES-DE/FAQ.md

 ES-DE comes preconfigured with support for many alternative emulators, see the [What's new in ES-DE v1.2](https://www.youtube.com/watch?v=rpnMJqceSNk) video on the ES-DE YouTube channel for a brief overview of how this works.
 More emulators are continuously being added with each release.

+## Why can't I press the up button in menus to jump to the bottom row and vice versa?

+Menus in ES-DE are not lists but grids, sometimes there is only a list but sometimes there are buttons beneath the list.
+Enabling the up and down buttons to wrap around would therefore not work consistently as it would sometimes jump to the last row of the list and sometimes to a button, depending on the menu layout.
+This type of contextual navigation feels very weird and inconsistent in practice.
+The solution is instead to use the shoulder buttons (which will jump six rows), or the trigger buttons (which will jump to the first and last row).
+These buttons work consistently throughout the application and avoid the strange side effects just mentioned.
+If you observe this more closely you will also realize that "wrap around" is very rare in GUI design, you don't jump to the top of a web page when you scroll to the bottom and likewise the settings menus of your mobile phone will not wrap around.

 ## I'm on Windows and ES-DE can't find my emulators, what is wrong?

 On Windows ES-DE is shipped as a portable installation and as a regular installer.
 If you're using the portable installation you need to drop your emulators inside the Emulators directory.
 Make sure to read the README.txt file directly in the EmulationStation-DE folder for more details.
 For the regular installer many emulators do not provide a method to inform ES-DE where they are installed, so you will need to add their installation directories to the Path environment variable in Windows.
 It's strongly recommended to read the _Specific notes for Windows_ section of the [User guide](USERGUIDE.md#specific-notes-for-windows) before attempting to setup and use ES-DE on Windows.